Find a Player

 Matches count for ratings in competitions Grade 1 - 7.
-Grade U is excluded.
+Grade U (purely recreational competition) is excluded.

 Junior and adult players rated 10.2, 10.1, 9.2 or 9.1 can improve their ratings by recording qualifying wins as follows:

-These wins can be achieved at any time, ie. not restricted to a ratings run period.
+These wins can be achieved at any time, ie. not restricted to a ratings run periods and may include wins from mixed singles matches as well as from yellow ball 'timed tennis' format competitions.
 Your rating will automatically change once you have the correct number of wins and your results have been recorded.
 The (overnight) calculation takes into account players' ratings as they stand at the time the calculation is made.

-Wins from 'mixed' events do not count as qualifying wins once 8.2 level is reached and are therefore not included in the quarterly, seasonal ratings runs.
+Wins from 'mixed' events and 'timed tennis' do not count as qualifying wins once 8.2 level is reached and are therefore not included in the quarterly, seasonal ratings runs.

 If you are a junior with a rating of 8.2 or higher, you need to achieve: